Martha Jefferson: Marriages and children

 Martha Wayles first married Bathurst Skelton (born 1744), an attorney, on November 20, 1766, at age 18.
 Their son, John, was born on November 7, 1767.
-Bathurst Skelton died on September 30, 1768.
-Martha moved back to The Forest following her husband's death.
+Skelton died on September 30, 1768.
+Martha then moved back to The Forest following her husband's death.
 Three-year-old John died on June 10, 1771.

+Thomas Jefferson

-Her third cousin, Thomas Jefferson likely began courting Martha in December 1770.
+Thomas Jefferson, likely began courting Martha in December 1770.
 They shared an interest in horse-back riding, literature, and music.
 As part of Martha's dowry for their January 1, 1772 wedding, Thomas and Martha received property, including the Elk Hill plantation, where Martha had lived with her first husband, and a great number of slaves, which helped Thomas complete the construction of the Monticello residence and landscaping of the estate's 5,000 acres.
 While Monticello was undergoing construction and Thomas was away, Martha often stayed at the Elk Hill plantation.

 They had six children, but only two daughters reached adulthood.
 An unnamed son, Jane Randolph, and Lucy Elizabeth, who died of whooping cough, died as infants.
 Only the eldest, Martha "Patsy" Jefferson, survived past the age of 25: